victorperin/qr-scanner-cli/contributing.md

 * Reference issues and pull requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit title
 * Respect the commitlint rules

+### Eslint and Prettier Styleguide

+The organization of the code is provided by prettier and the eslint configuration.
+They can be found in the project root, both named like [.prettierrc](.prettierrc) to prettier configuration and [.eslintrc.json](.eslintrc.json) for the eslint configuration file.

 ### JavaScript Styleguide